 What You Need to Know

-- Self-assessment tax return must be completed online by the 31st Jan following the end of the tax year
+- Your self-assessment tax return must be completed online by the 31st Jan 2021

 - If your turnover from self-employment is less than £1,000, you must decide whether to declare your income and expenses

 - On 31st Jan, you will need to pay any tax that is owed for 19-20 as well as a contribution towards 20-21